Pilotcore Insights

 Decision framework

-Pick CloudFormation when AWS-native features and managed rollback behavior matter more than cloud portability.
+Pick CloudFormation when AWS-native capabilities and managed rollback behavior matter more than cloud portability.

 Pick Terraform when you need one workflow across AWS and at least one other provider.